-During the last 20 years Dr. Ronald Levant, a psychologist and a former president of the American Psychological Association has been busy formulating a theory of male inferiority vs. female superiority, especially in the realm of emotional intelligence.
-To prove his theory he has teamed up with feminist researchers to create an instrument by which men can be tested to demonstrate their emotional inferiority.
+During the last 20 years Dr. Ronald Levant, a psychologist and a former president of the American Psychological Association has been building a theory of male inferiority as contrasted to the superior abilities of women in the realm of emotional intelligence.
+In order to progress his theory Levant has teamed up with feminist researchers to create an instrument by which men can be tested to demonstrate their emotional stupidity.

-Levant devised the phrase Normative Male Alexithymia to describe how North American males suffer from cultural conditioning which causes them to repress their vulnerable and caring emotions and leaves them underdeveloped in the skills of emotional expressiveness.
+Levant devised the phrase Normative Male Alexithymia to describe how North American males suffer from cultural conditioning which causes them to repress their vulnerable and caring emotions, leaving them underdeveloped in the skills of emotional expressiveness.
 He says, “Many men were raised (and continue to be raised) to function in a world that no longer exists.
 To be good men, they were told, they must become reliable providers, emotionally stoic, logical, solution oriented, and aggressive.”
 [Levant.
 Men and Emotions (1997) p.3]

 Levant further states the problem this way: “I believe that a mild form of alexithymia is very wide-spread among adult men and that it results from the male emotional socialization ordeal, which requires boys to restrict the expression of their vulnerable and caring emotions and to be emotionally stoic.”
 [Levant- A New Psychology of Men, (1995) p.239].

-Levant states that according to his clinical observation this type of syndrome is so common for men in our culture that it may be called normative.
+Levant states that according to his clinical observation this type of syndrome is so common for men in our culture that it deserves to be called normative.
 He claims:

 “One of the most far-reaching consequences of male gender-role socialization is the high incidence among men of… the inability to identify and describe one’s feelings.” [p.238]